vpaulo/web-worker/README.md

 # web-worker
- Wrapper on web worker creation
+ Wrapper on web worker creation with promises